-Name of Officer Title of Officer Date of Adoption Duration Maximum Number of Shares to be Sold Virendra Kirloskar Senior Vice President and Chief Accounting Officer May 3, 2023 366 days 4,712 Ahmad Khan President, Semiconductor Process Control June 2, 2023 179 days 27,696
+Name of Officer Title of Officer Date of Adoption Duration Shares to be Sold Virendra Kirloskar Senior Vice President and May 3, 2023 366 days 4,712 Ahmad Khan Chief Accounting Officer President, Semiconductor June 2, 2023 179 days 27,696 Process Control

-^{} Due to pricing conditions in the trading plans, the number of shares actually sold under the trading plans may be less than the maximum number of shares that can be soldShares sold under plans upon the vesting of PRSUs where the performance conditions have not been met at the time of plan adoption or are to be purchased in the future under our employee stock purchase plan are calculated at the maximum number of shares that may be issued, with fractional shares disregarded.
+- \ Due to pricing conditions in the trading plans, the number of shares actually sold under the trading plans may be less than the maximum number of shares that can be sold.
+Shares sold under plans upon the vesting of PRSUs where the performance conditions have not been met at the time of plan adoption or are to be purchased in the future under our employee stock purchase plan are calculated at the maximum number of shares that may be issued, with fractional shares disregarded. - \\ Mr. Kirloskar's trading plan terminates when the last trade is placed under the plan.
+The last scheduled trade is on August 14, 2023; provided that if any scheduled trades are not placed because of trading conditions set forth in the plan, the trading plan will terminate on May 3, 2024. - \\\ Mr. Khan's trading plan terminates when the last trade is placed under the plan.
+The last scheduled trade is on November 10, 2023; provided that if any scheduled trades are not placed because of trading conditions set forth in the plan, the trading plan will terminate on November 28, 2023.